mozilla-iam/cis/docs/Debugging.md

 ## Common issues

+### How do I turn on DEBUG logging?

+The logging facility level is set in the serverless function handler files (`./serverless/<function-name>/handler.py`) At the moment you should edit that file and change `logging.INFO` into `logging.DEBUG` and reupload the function.
+This won't change the module code that is stored in a separate Lambda Layer.
+Do not forget to revert once done.

+NOTE: This should be made an environment variable in the future.

 ### I need to diagnose a missing user or wrong attributes for a user

 You'll want to look at the CIS Publisher logs for this.